SUSINDRAREDDY/new-repo/README.md

 #Dear Me

-this is only a practice I'm going to win
+this is only a practice I'm going to win.